We ask you, humbly, to help us.

 the salvation status of non-Catholics.
 The church has gradually changed from an

-exclusivist to an inclusivist position, thus becoming more
+exclusivist to a partly inclusivist position, thus becoming more

-accepting of the validity of other Christian denominations and of other
+accepting of the validity of the teachings by other Christian denominations and by other

 The fate of non-Catholics, as stated prior to Vatican II: